 A large document that is urgently needed can be divided between a team of several translators who work at the same time.
 But while such a team will coordinate their work, each will have their own style and preferred vocabulary, so consistency may suffer.
 This can be addressed in a revision by a single translator.
 The revision also takes time of course, though it can be done at least partially at the same time as the translation.

-As with all things, time, quality and price are linked, but at Halifax we make every effort to provide the best combination of professional translation services for each client’s purpose.
+As with all things, time, quality and price are linked, but at Halifax we make every effort to provide the best combination of document translation services for each client’s purpose.

 Do translators have specialist knowledge of a client’s subject?